flimflam-austin/hugo-cms-test/site/content/quick_quotes/20210329-fashion-designer-michael-kors-on-his-latest-spring-line-channeling-inspiration-from-nature/index.md

 is_breaking: false
 featured_quote:
   quote: >-
-    “Nature provides balance, and fashion is all about confidence and comfort, and we could all use a little more....”
+    Nature provides balance, and fashion is all about confidence and comfort, and we could all use a little more....

 ---
 The timing of quarantine with the designing of spring fashion lines may have influenced designers to turn to the outside world for inspiration during lockdown.